Wightslayer/OOPDeepLearningCPP/README.md

 # OOPDeepLearningCPP; A horrible way to do deep learning
 Udacity Capstone Project for the C++ nanodegree.
+Building my own application starting from the Udacity hello world.

 In this project, I have implemented a multilayer perceptron for MNIST image classification.
 Contrary to normal solutions implemented with tensors and matrix algebra, in my solution each node is a unique object.
 As such, we miss the great great optimization we get from tensor operations and also lose the ability for hardware optimization with CUDA.
 Nevertheless, it's a fun project where we can really break down the math to individual numbers being updated and also allowing us to use fundamental C++ concepts required to pass the capstone project.

 For a better understanding of backpropagation, I can highly recommend [this](https://brilliant.org/wiki/backpropagation/) page of Brilliant.